House Rules: Simplification the Autistic Way

 - Concentration broken

-- DC 10 Con Save or take 1 Wound when taking action
+- DC 10 Con Save or take 1 Point of Exhaustion when taking an action or bonus action that does not heal you.

-- Taking damage causes 2 Wounds (3 on crit)
+- Taking damage causes 2 Points of Exhaustion (3 on crit)

 Additional House Rules